InfoJeff/portfolio-links/README.md

 # portfolio-links
 Here is some of my front end portfolio work.

-1 - The Plan Partner app project <mark>https://reprod.azurewebsites.net</mark> of which I completely built the following 2 components (React front end, C# mid tier, and SQL back end):
+1 - The Plan Partner app project <span style="background-color: #FFFF00">https://reprod.azurewebsites.net</span> of which I completely built the following 2 components (React front end, C# mid tier, and SQL back end):
 Activity Types - https://reprod.azurewebsites.net/#/app/activitytypes
 Conversion Rates - https://reprod.azurewebsites.net/#/app/conversionrates
 (This is a working membership site, so you need to register a free account to see these components)